xinyanh4701/apcsa-writeups/10-recursion.md

 n 9 --> 3 * mystery(3) --> 3 * mystery(1) --> 3 * 3 --> 9 [9 % 3^2 = 0]
 ```

 If we take 6 for example, the code should have returned 6 since 6 is the largest multiple of 3 that we could divide evenly.
 However, this is not the case which we can eliminate the answer choice, `The largest multiple of 3 which divides x evenly`.
 If we are still unsure, we can continue to when `n` is 9.
+When `n` is 9, we return 9.
+The exponents of 3 would be 3, 9, 27, and so on.
+The answer choice, `The largest power of 3 which divides x evenly` would be the correct answer.

 <p align="center">
 <img src="writeup-images/apcsa-mistake-45.png" width="70%" height="70%">
 </p>

+For this question, I messed up with the steps.
+I ended up with 4 which was not the answer.
+I was writing all over the paper which was difficult to see the table.
+I will definitely to keep in mind to stay more organized.
+Anyways, after creating a table, our first step is to compare `vals.get(mid).intValue() < num` which is true since 4 is less than 5.
+Next, we run the code inside that conditional which we set `low` to `mid + 1` which is 4.
+Then, we run the while loop again.
+This time, `high` is still greater than `low` so, we set `mid` to 5 and run the `if` condition again.
+Now, we run the next condition because the value of the ArrayList at index 5 is 8 which is bigger than 5, the `num`.
+That means `high` would be set to the value of 5.
+Afterwards, we run the while loop again which we have to set `mid` to 4 since (4 + 5) / 2 is 4 in integer form.
+Next, we run the `if` condition again which is true because the value at index 4 is 4 and is less than 5, the `num`.
+We set `low` to 5.
+When we run the while loop, it doesn't work because 5 is not greater than 5.
+Then, the line, `vals.add(low,new Integer(num));` gets called.
+Since the question is asking us for the value of low, the answer would be 5.

 ### Takeaways
 * trust your gut feeling
+* organize your work
+* Use process of elimination to get a higher chance of getting the question correct